 Extra nights can be booked upon request according to availability.

 How will the school assess my language level?

 When you make a booking with us for a language course, we will ask you to rate your own level of ability.
 Following that, either prior to or on the first morning of the course, all students (except complete beginners) take a placement test which accurately assesses their level of ability.
 The test can be a combination of written and spoken exercises and your allocated class will usually start later that day or the following morning.
 For some locations, you will be asked to complete a language test without the use of a dictionary or grammar book in your own time at home before you depart.

 Your teacher(s) will identify if your need to move to another level and will suggest this at an appropriate point during your course.

 Does Caledonia book flights?

 Yes, we can book flights for you, if you wish.
 If booking an air package holiday or flights only with Caledonia, all monies paid by you for the air holiday package or flights are ATOL protected by the Civil Aviation Authority (CAA).
-Our ATOL number is ATOL 6387.
+Our ATOL number is ATOL 6387, subject to eligibility.
 Please see our booking conditions for more information.

 How is my booking protected?

 In accordance with the Package Travel, Package Holidays and Package Tours Regulations 1992, your fees are held in a trust account controlled by Mr D Anderson of 4 Stirling Road, Edinburgh EH5 3HY, thus providing financial protection and security for your payments.
 This means that the monies you have paid for your ground package are completely secure, as monies in the Trust Account are not touched until you return from your trip.